 Take about a minute in silence with eyes closed so that each person can speak to our Lord about their own particular cares and concerns.

-Leader then says: Let us take a moment in silence reflecting upon these words. (a minute of silence) The Leader invites everyone to close their eyes as the following prayer is prayed aloud:
+Leader then says: Let us take a moment in silence to reflect upon these words. (a minute of silence) The Leader invites everyone to close their eyes as the following prayer is prayed aloud:

 Lord Jesus, You have risen from the grave!
 You have overcome sin and death and have triumphed gloriously!

 Lord, You are victorious in every way.
-As we ponder Your Resurrection from the dead help us to see in this act the restoration of all life.
-Help us to see that our lives and the lives of all Your children are restored and transformed in a new and glorious way through Your Resurrection.
+As I ponder Your resurrection from the dead, help me to see in this act the restoration of all life.
+Help me to see that my life and the lives of all Your children are restored and transformed in a new and glorious way through Your resurrection.

 Lord, You are truly victorious in every way.
-Help us to see in Your Transfiguration a small taste and foresight of that new life to come.
-Help us to see that the old ways of sin and death will one day pass and all that will be left is glory and newness of life.
+Help me to see in Your Transfiguration a small taste and foresight of that new life to come.
+Help me to see that the old ways of sin and death will one day pass and all that will be left are glory and newness of life.

 Lord, You are victorious in every way.
-Help us to have faith and hope in the new Heavens and new Earth to come.
-Help us to look forward in hopeful anticipation of this glorious moment when You will come and make all things new.
+Help me to have faith and hope in the new Heavens and new Earth to come.
+Help me to look forward in hopeful anticipation of this glorious moment when You will come and make all things new.

-Jesus, help us to have great hope in Your Resurrection and to believe in it with a fervent faith.
+Jesus, help me to have great hope in Your resurrection and to believe in it with a fervent faith.
 Jesus, I trust in You and have hope in You.